rafaelma/pgbackman/docs/manual.rst

 backup server has to be updated with the information needed to access every PgSQL node we are going to take backups for.

+We recommend to use a SSL connection to encrypt all the traffic between the database server and the backup server.

-One can also use ``cert`` autentication for so we do not need to save passwords.
+One can also use ``cert`` autentication so we do not need to save passwords values.

 System administration and maintenance